EPP Program Background

 - Vendors seeking to sell environmentally preferred products and services to the Commonwealth.

-On October 27, 2009, Governor Deval Patrick signed Executive Order 515 that establishes an Environmental Purchasing Policy for all Commonwealth Executive Departments, to help conserve natural resources, reduce waste, protect public health and the environment, and promote the use of clean technologies, recycled materials, and less toxic products.
+On October 27, 2009, Executive Order 515 was signed establishing an Environmental Purchasing Policy for all Commonwealth Executive Departments, to help conserve natural resources, reduce waste, protect public health and the environment, and promote the use of clean technologies, recycled materials, and less toxic products.
 This new policy requires all Commonwealth Executive Departments to reduce their impact on the environment and enhance public health by procuring Environmentally Preferable Products and services whenever such products and services are readily available, perform to satisfactory standards, and represent best value to the Commonwealth.

 Environmentally preferable products are products and services that have a lesser or reduced effect on human health and the environment when compared to competing products or services that serve the same purpose.
 They may include, but not be limited to, items that: